-The Job Accommodation Network (JAN) is an international, toll-free, consulting service that provides information regarding job accommodations.
+The Job Accommodation Network (JAN) is a national, toll-free, consulting service that provides information regarding job accommodations.
 This publication summarizes tax incentives related to accessibility and the employment of people with disabilities.
 If you need further assistance, please contact an accountant or tax attorney.
-You can also http://AskJAN.org.
+Further information about these credits and the necessary forms are available through the IRS at http://www.irs.gov.
+You can also find further information regarding the employability of people with disabilities at http://AskJAN.org.

-- Removing architectural, communication, physical or transportation barriers that prevent a business from being accessible to, or usable by, individuals with disabilities;
+- Removing barriers that prevent a business from being accessible to or usable by individuals with disabilities;

-- Providing qualified interpreters or other effective methods of making aurally delivered materials available to individuals with hearing impairments;
+- Providing qualified interpreters or other effective methods of making audio materials available to individuals with hearing impairments;

-- Providing qualified readers, taped texts, and other effective methods of making visually delivered materials available to individuals with visual impairments;
+- Providing qualified readers, taped texts, and other methods of making visual materials available to individuals with visual impairments;

-- Acquiring or modifying equipment or devices for individuals with disabilities; and
+- Acquiring or modifying equipment or devices for individuals with disabilities.

 Architectural and Transportation Barrier Removal Deduction

-In 1986, Congress amended Section 190 of the Tax Reform Act to extend permanently the annual tax deduction for the removal of architectural and transportation barriers.
-P.L.
-101-508, the Omnibus Budget Reconciliation Act of 1990, amended Section 190 and set the deduction to $15,000, effective for tax years after 1990.
-Under Section 190, businesses may choose to deduct up to $15,000 for making a facility or public transportation vehicle, owned or leased for use in the business, more accessible to and usable by individuals with disabilities.
+Businesses may choose to deduct up to $15,000 for making a facility or public transportation vehicle, owned or leased for use in the business, more accessible to and usable by individuals with disabilities.
 A facility is all or any part of a building, structure, equipment, road, walk, parking lot, or similar property.
 A public transportation vehicle is a vehicle such as a bus or railroad car that provides transportation service to the public or to customers.
 The deduction may not be used for expenses incurred for new construction, for a complete renovation of a facility or public transportation vehicle, or for the normal replacement of depreciable property.
 In the case of a partnership, the $15,000 limit applies to the partnership and to each partner.
 Amounts in excess of the $15,000 maximum annual deduction can be added to the basis of the property subject to depreciation.
-In order for expenses to be deductible, accessibility standards established under the Section 190 regulations must be met.
+In order for expenses to be deductible, accessibility standards established under Section 190 regulations of Title 26 of the Internal Revenue Code must be met.

 Vocational Rehabilitation (VR) Program

 On November 21, 2011, the WOTC was modified to expand the definition of the veterans' target group covered.
-To qualify, the eligible unemployed veteran must begin work on or after November 22, 2011, and before January 1, 2013.
+To qualify, the eligible unemployed veteran must have begun work on or after November 22, 2011.
 To qualify, a veteran must be in one of the following categories:

-- Have a member of the family receiving Supplemental Nutrition Assistance Program (SNAP) (food stamps) assistance for at least a 3-month period during the 15-month period ending on the hiring date.
+- A member of a family receiving Supplemental Nutrition Assistance Program (SNAP) (food stamps) assistance for at least a 3-month period during the 15-month period ending on the hiring date.